About the Festival

 So while you’re taking advantage of Southern Utah’s national parks and red rock recreational opportunities, spice up your nighttime activities with world-class theater.
 Themes, characters, and plots that still resonate today come alive at this wonderful festival during a summer and a fall season.
 There is so much to experience during the Utah Shakespeare Festival — from Shakespearean dramas to contemporary productions to educational opportunities.

 In 1962, the Utah Shakespeare Festival produced its first season on a makeshift platform.
 Leveraging townsfolk and volunteers, the ragtag company built their own props and costumes and performed three of Shakespeare’s plays to an audience of little more than 3,000.
-Now the Tony Award-winning festival operates with a $7 million budget and attracts nearly 130,000 people to Cedar City.
+Now the Tony Award-winning festival operates with a $8.5 million budget and plays to over 100,000 patrons annually.

 The festival strives to be a total experience for its patrons, offering seven plays throughout its season, plus free, nightly Greenshow performances, play orientations and production seminars.